Ryouh/Feats-Revisited/Feats.md

 #### Ability score improvements

 * All ability score improvements (ASI) granted to a character by reaching levels in a class have to be taken as ASI -  you can no longer forgo them to gain another feat.
-*  All feats that granted increases to ability scores in the official sourcebooks no longer do so.
+* Most feats that granted increases to ability scores in the official sourcebooks no longer do so.

 #### Choosing a feat